Creating The Conditions

 GM has a special test track in Arizona where execs are periodically flown to test new product.
 The engineers at the test track doctor the cars (hence "Ringers") for the execs.
 As a result, the execs are driving better cars than the public buys.
 The execs don't know about quality problems, and sign off on the new product.

-Game time!
-This one is pretty self-explanatory.
 The neat thing is that all the designs end up looking the same.
 Thanks to Monique for this one!

-Then: a modified retrospective to generate Strategies.
+Practice: a modified retrospective to generate Strategies.

 Prompts (each with a two-minute silent writing moment):